This chapter describes how to manage your client controllers through Operations Center.

 $JAVA_HOME/jre/lib/security/cacerts), add it as part of the Java arguments:

-Ensure that the certificates are correctly imported in both Operations Center and Client Master.
+Ensure that the certificates are correctly imported in both Operations Center and client controller.

 keytool -keystore /$JRE_HOME/lib/security/cacerts -v -list